ipmgroup/harmony_demo_bin/README.md

 - **Cross-platform**: Can be adapted for Windows, macOS, and embedded systems
 - **Embedded systems**: Compatible with various embedded platforms

+## Project Background

+**PS**: This small project was created to demonstrate CNN capabilities on various platforms.
+The system represents an underwater communication solution for receiving and transmitting text messages, showcasing the practical application of neural networks in challenging acoustic environments.

 ---

 *Project developed as part of OPEN DEEP WATER*